Business AI Solutions

 Andrew Ng

-Founder and CEO of Landing AI, Founder of deeplearning.ai
+Founder and CEO of Landing AI, Founder of deeplearning.ai, General Partner at AI Fund

 Andrew Ng is a computer scientist and entrepreneur who was born on April 18, 1976, in London, UK.
 He earned his undergraduate degree in Computer Science from Carnegie Mellon University and later acquired a Master's from MIT, followed by a Ph.D. from the University of California, Berkeley.
 Ng is best known for his significant contributions to the field of machine learning and artificial intelligence (AI).
 He co-founded Google Brain, a deep learning project at Google, and later joined Baidu as Chief Scientist to spearhead its AI initiatives.
 He is also the co-founder of Coursera, an online education platform.
 Interestingly, Ng was one of the earliest advocates of the modern MOOC (Massive Open Online Course) model and has an influential course on machine learning that has been taken by millions worldwide.
 He has published over 100 research papers in machine learning, robotics, and other related areas, making him one of the most cited authors in these fields.